 economical entry level Japanese swords for Iaido and Kenjutsu

-With a focus on making the best functional blade possible, and mounting it in simple ‘no bells and whistles fittings’ – Cheness Cutlery are more popular with Japanese Sword Art practitioners than collectors looking for a ‘pretty art’ sword, though naturally their customer base also includes a large number of ‘backyard cutting’ sword enthusiasts.
+With a focus on making the best functional blade possible, and mounting it in very simple ‘no bells and whistles fittings’ – Cheness Cutlery are more popular with Japanese Sword Art practitioners and Dojos rather than collectors looking for a ‘pretty art’ sword, though naturally their customer base also includes a large number of ‘backyard cutting’ sword enthusiasts.

 Owned and operated by Paul Chen (not the same Paul Chen as Hanwei), their most revolutionary and unique concept to date is the use of 9260 Silicon Alloy Spring Steel, creating a range of functional Dojo Katana that have a solid reputation as the toughest and most durable Japanese swords on the marketplace.